maxpou/maxpou.fr/content/posts/2019/2019-10-14-git-under-the-hood/index.md

 Please note that blobs don't store their filename (and location).
 That's one of the reasons why sometimes git lost history when you change file location ;)

-🤔If you try it locally, expect to have different hash (different author&date)!
+🤔If you try it locally, expect to have a different hash (different author&date)!

 ## Step 2: Adding a second commit!